 The whole complex consists of 36 gigantic squares over like 30 hectares!! which are further divided into even more squares.
 A lot of walking :-) .
 The good thing they did at some point was to just break the walls of the squares somewhat so people could walk from one section to the next, otherwise it would have been way too much, especially on a hot day such as we had.

 We had a great day checking out Humayun’s Tomb.
-Another one of tourist places near Humayun’s Tomb is the equally awesome Safdarjung Tomb, which we have to save for next time.
-For more images of Human, check out this awesome website blog post.
+Another one of tourist places near Humayun tomb is the equally awesome Safdarjung Tomb, which we have to save for next time.
+For even more amazing images of Humayun, check out this awesome website blog post.

 Humanyun’s Tomb Entry fee:

 The admission price was about $3 per person converted.
 A must see in New Delhi, I would definitely recommend it.
 For local residents, the price was like 10 cents, so needless to say, a lot of locals were there but it doesn’t feel too bad since the grounds are open and you go at your own pace.
 Hopefully, you’v enjoyed getting some information on Humayun’s Tomb.

 Humayun Tomb location in New Delhi:

 Humayun tomb is located in the Nizamuddin neighborhood on Lodhi road.

 The nearest metro stop to Humayun’s tomb is Jor Bagh on the Yellow line or JLN Stadium on the Purple line.